alexwennerberg/gourami/README.md

 # 🐟gourami
 ![Build and Test](https://github.com/alexwennerberg/gourami/workflows/Build%20and%20Test/badge.svg)

-An intentionally small, ultra-lightweight ActivityPub social network
+An intentionally small, ultra-lightweight ActivityPub social network.
+See a live public demo at https://dev.gourami.social/ and reach out to me if you want an invite so you can try it out.

 ![image](docs/demo.jpg)